Evolution of the Telegraph

 During the Napoleonic Wars, Claude Chappe in France, designed a semaphore optical telegraph.

-In Britain, the Admiralty commissioned Lord George Murray to design and produce an similar system.
-Murray's system consisted of six shutters mounted on top of cabins built on hilltops, positioned about 10mi apart, radiating from Admiralty in London to where ships lay at anchor in port.
+In Britain, the Admiralty commissioned Lord George Murray to design and produce a similar system.
+Murray's system consisted of six shutters mounted on top of cabins built on hilltops, positioned about 10 miles apart and in line of sight, radiating from Admiralty in London to where ships lay at anchor in port.

 These optical telegraphs were capable, for the first time in history, of sending complete messages over long distances at great speed.
 It is recorded that a test message was transmitted from London to Plymouth and acknowledged in less than ten minutes...
 The year was 1796 and the distance covered was over 400 miles!